egrandmaison89/luminate-cookbook/STREAMLIT_CLOUD_UPDATE.md

 ## Rollback (If Needed)

 If something goes wrong:
-1. In Streamlit Cloud settings, change **Main file** back to `streamlit_app.py`
+1. Delete the current app deployment
+2. Create a new app and set **Main file path** to `streamlit_app.py`
-2. Save - old app will be restored immediately
+3. Deploy - old app will be restored
-3. Investigate issues and try again
+4. Investigate issues and try again

 ## Files Ready for Deployment